Divorce Attorney in New Haven County

 We work to change that picture.
 Our attorneys invest time in understanding your daily role as a parent, your work schedule, and your long-term goals for your children.
 We then organize that information so the court can see you as more than a label.
 Our goal is to show the judge a complete and accurate view of your involvement, your strengths, and your capacity to co-parent.

 We also recognize that divorce is not only about children.
 For many men, it is also about protecting income, retirement savings, and the ability to rebuild after the marriage ends.
 We provide strategic advice on when to negotiate, when to stand firm, and how to balance short-term pressures with long-term consequences.
-Our counsel is practical, not theoretical, and always tailored to your specific circumstances.
+Our counsel is practical, not theoretical, and is always tailored to your specific circumstances.

 Clients choose our firm because of our clear focus on men’s rights in custody and support disputes and because of our reputation in the New Haven community.
 Being consistently recognized as a leading family law firm reflects years of work in local courts and many referrals from former clients.
 When we accept a case, we take seriously both your legal position and the personal weight of every decision you are facing.